senecajs/seneca-parambulator/README.md

 **NOTE**: This plugin will not be included by default in Seneca 3.x and above, and will need to be installed manually.

-(Seneca 3.x is due for release late June 2016).

 ## Installation
 This is needed only for Seneca 3.x and above.